A sustainable investor explains how to secure financial freedom and save the planet

 “In the long run, the science is clear: fossil fuels present serious risks to investors because these companies aren’t transitioning quickly to avoid stranded assets [assets that become less valuable due to economic or regulatory changes associated with the energy transition, such as coal mines].
 So, long-term, minimising exposure to these companies through effective ESG investing feels like the only financially responsible decision.”

 And that’s the financial truth: investing in ESG means you’re investing in funds that are looking towards the future, assessing its risks and challenges with open eyes and challenging the ‘business as usual’ norm.
+Remember, whatever type of investment you have, its value can go down as well as up and you could get back less than invested.

-The fund’s objectives include long-term growth, positive climate risk management and monitoring and reporting climate outcome.
+The funds' objectives include long-term growth, positive climate risk management and monitoring and reporting climate outcome.

 We all know we can’t solve the climate crisis overnight, but small sustainable changes all add up: take your canvas bags every time you shop.
 Don’t eat meat every day.
 Only boil as much water as you need for a cup of tea (and don’t forget to drink it).